azc5OQ/lemon-chat/README.md

 # Question: why rust for server?
 I got asked why I did not use rust. <br />
-I wanted server to be easy to build into binary on most systems.
+I thought about it.
+I wanted server to be easy to build into binary and rust made that possible.
 There are pros and cons to everything. <br />
-I used C before for server side code.
+I used C before for server side code and it worked.
 There are some forks of it here. <br />
 I must say I find rust syntax unnecessary complicated.
-So when I was coding the server in rust, I tried to made the server code readable even if the code was not following "rust standards" <br />
+While writing code in rust, I tried to made the server code readable at all costs even if the code was not following "rust standards" <br />
-On the other hand, rust programs are very easy to build.
-By using rust, this server can be build by anyone. <br />

 in case you have any feature request open new issue or just fork it and add what you want